GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Not all of the usual file system features are supported.
 Most prominently:
 - Renaming directories is by default not supported.
 A directory rename cannot be performed atomically in Cloud Storage and would therefore be arbitrarily expensive in terms of Cloud Storage operations, and for large directories would have high probability of failure, leaving the two directories in an inconsistent state.
-- However, if your application can tolerate the risks, you may enable renaming directories in a non-atomic way, by setting --rename-dir-limit.
+- However, if your application can tolerate the risks, you may enable renaming directories in a non-atomic way, by setting ```--rename-dir-limit```.
 If a directory contains fewer files than this limit and no subdirectory, it can be renamed.
 - File and directory permissions and ownership cannot be changed.
 See the permissions section above.
 - Modification times are not tracked for any inodes except for files.
 - No other times besides modification time are tracked.
 For example, ctime and atime are not tracked (but will be set to something reasonable).
 Requests to change them will appear to succeed, but the results are unspecified.